rslifka/elasticity/README.md

-**2021 Update** As you can see from the modification dates, this gem hasn't been updated for years, though I suppose the same could be said for some AWS services (rimshot)!
-I'm kidding, EMR was tremendously valuable for us and worked terrifically well.
-We've been using other technologies for years now, which means a lack of utility for `Elasticity` for us hence the lack of maintenance on my end.
-I hope that it continues to provide utility for others though you should no longer expect updates -- Rob
+**2021 Update** As you can see from the modification dates, this gem hasn't been updated for years and the build is currently failing due to an ancient version of Ruby.
+Please consider this repository no longer maintained and not recommended for production use.
+I'm leaving it available in the off chance some portion of its source may be useful to others.

+Best of luck! -- Rob

 [![Gem Version](https://badge.fury.io/rb/elasticity.png)](http://badge.fury.io/rb/elasticity)